dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <expandable alt_header="Does dbt Explorer require a specific dbt Cloud plan?" >

-dbt Explorer is available on the dbt Cloud Team or Enterprise plans.
+dbt Explorer is available on the dbt Cloud Team and Enterprise plans.
 Certain features within dbt Explorer, like multi-project lineage and column-level lineage, are only available on the Enterprise plan.

 </expandable>